KalyanM45/Ultimate-Data-Science-Materials/Machine Learning Materials/README.md

 # Introduction to Machine Learning:

  - Overview of Machine Learning:

  - Life Cycle of Machine Learning: <a href="https://shorturl.at/mqruO">Click Here</a>

- - Types of Machine Learning:
+ - Types of Machine Learning: <a href="https://medium.com/@kalyanmurapaka274/what-is-machine-learning-4830f3129f1e">Click Here</a>

  - Supervised Machine Learning: